 Does Intermittent Fasting Work For Women?

-The University of Bath confirmed how intermittent fasting works for women to improve metabolism and lose weight (27).
-Meanwhile, Chicago’s University of Illinois tested its efficacy on menopausal and postmenopausal women with great success in weight loss (5).
+The University of Bath suggests that intermittent fasting is about as effective as daily energy restriction for weight loss (27).
+Meanwhile, Chicago’s University of Illinois tested its efficacy on premenopausal and postmenopausal women who had similar success in weight loss (5).

 Is Intermittent Fasting Healthy For Women?